 Do I have to practice pelvic floor rehabilitation after childbirth?

-When can I start pelvic floor training after childbirth?
+When can I start postpartum pelvic floor training?

-How Perifit can help strengthen your pelvic floor
+How Perifit can guide your pelvic floor training after birth

-While kegel exercises will always be one of the best ways to prevent, heal, and minimize symptoms of pelvic floor dysfunction, it can be really difficult to be sure you’re doing them properly or to track improvement.
-That’s where the Perifit can help!
-We created the Perifit to give you instant feedback about your kegel exercises and make exercising your pelvic floor fun.
-Our app uses games to tell you exactly how to train your pelvic floor and provides statististics about your progress and strength.
-With the Perifit, you don’t have to guess.
-You can ensure you’re doing the right exercises with the right intensity to strengthen your muscles and maintain your pelvic health with every kegel.
+Kegels can be one of the best ways to prevent, help heal, and decrease symptoms of pelvic floor muscle dysfunction, but it’s actually quite hard to make sure you’re doing them correctly and to measure your improvement.
+This is where Perifit can help!
+Perifit gives you instant feedback about your pelvic floor contraction, and actually makes doing your program fun!
+The app uses games to help you train your pelvic floor successfully, and it also provides you with statistics and real-time facts about progress and muscle activity so you don’t have to guess anymore!
+You can be confident that you’re doing the right exercises for yourself, and that you are maintaining your strength gains and working towards a better, healthy, pelvic floor.

 - Prevent pelvic floor disorders